microsoft/vscode-docs/docs/editor/intellisense.md

 ## Where is IntelliSense for my language?

-When you first download VS Code you will see IntelliSense for JavaScript and TypeScript only.
-Although nearly every language has syntax highlighting, IntelliSense for other languages is provided through a language extension.
+IntelliSense is provided in VS Code for JavaScript, TypeScript, JSON, HTML, CSS, Less, and Sass out of the box.
+Other languages have word completions and can be configured to have IntelliSense by installing a language extension.

 Below are the most popular language extensions in the [Marketplace](https://marketplace.visualstudio.com/vscode).
 Click on an extension tile below to read the description and reviews to decide which extension is best for you.

-> Tip: For configuring and troubleshooting JavaScript IntelliSense see [here](/docs/languages/javascript#configuring-intellisense).
+> **Tip:** For configuring and troubleshooting JavaScript IntelliSense see [here](/docs/languages/javascript#configuring-intellisense).

 <div class="marketplace-extensions-languages"></div>

 ## IntelliSense Features

-You can trigger IntelliSense in any editor window by typing <kbd>ctrl+space</kbd> or by typing a trigger character (such as `.` in JavaScript).
+If a language service knows possible completions, the IntelliSense suggestions will pop up as you type.
 If you continue typing characters, the list of members (variables, methods, etc.) is filtered to include only members containing your typed characters.
-Pressing <kbd>tab</kbd> will insert the selected member.
+Pressing `kbstyle(Tab)` or `kbstyle(Enter)` will insert the selected member.

+You can trigger IntelliSense in any editor window by typing `kb(editor.action.triggerSuggest)` or by typing a trigger character (such as `.` in JavaScript).

+> Tip:

 ![intellisense in package json](images/intellisense/intellisense_packagejson.gif)

+> **Tip:** The suggestions filtering supports CamelCase so you can type the upper case letters of a method name to limit the suggestions.
+For example, "cra" will quickly bring up "createApplication".

-> Tip: You can turn off IntelliSense while you type.
+> **Tip:** You can turn off IntelliSense while you type.
 See the [Customize IntelliSense below](#_customize_intellisense).

 In addition, you can see **quick info** for each method (as provided by the language service).